databio/LOLAweb/README.md

 The app requires R to be installed, as well as several packages.
 From within R run the following to install the dependencies:

 ```
-install.packages(c("ggplot2", "shiny", "DT", "simpleCache", "shinyWidgets", "shinyjs"))
+install.packages(c("ggplot2", "shiny", "DT", "shinyWidgets", "shinyjs", "sodium", "devtools"))
+devtools::install_github("databio/simpleCache")

 source("https://bioconductor.org/biocLite.R")
 biocLite(c("LOLA", "GenomicRanges"))
 ```

 You'll also need underlying data that is not available in this repository in order to establish the universes, example user sets and reference genome directories.
-Run the following from within the root of this folder to download the data and create the `universes/`, `userSets/` and `reference/` respectively:
+Run the following from within the root of this folder to download the data and create the `universes/`, `userSets/`, `reference/` and `cache/` directories respectively:

 ```
 # create universes dir